ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 ### The `visibility` field

 By default, packages published to Ballerina Central are public, allowing visibility to all users.
 To limit access, you can designate a package as private by adding the `visibility` field to the `[package]` table.
 Private packages are accessible only to members of the associated organization.
-Users to configure the access token in the <USER_HOME>/.ballerina/Settings.toml file to utilize the package as a dependency.
-See [prepare for publishing](/learn/publish-packages-to-ballerina-central/#prepare-for-publishing) section to learn how to obtain an access token.
+You can configure the access token in the `<USER_HOME>/.ballerina/Settings.toml` file to utilize the package as a dependency.

+For information on how to obtain an access token, see [prepare for publishing](/learn/publish-packages-to-ballerina-central/#prepare-for-publishing).

 Below is an example on setting the visibility of a package to private.